mrstp/Mean-Reversion/README.md

 4) Run an Augmented Dickey Fuller test on the spread to confirm statistically whether the series is mean reverting or not.

 5) Conclusions.

+The Code and the comments are in the Code.py file
+The Dataset is in the Python Project.xlxm file